rsksmart/devportal-1.0/content/rsk-devportal/solutions/chainlink.md

 > **Important Notice:** Chainlink is deprecated on Rootstock.

 > Rootstock is committed to staying at the forefront of decentralized solutions and interoperability features.
-> The deprecation of Chainlink aligns with this objective as the network transitions to more advanced and robust alternatives.

 > We encourage you to migrate to [Covalent](/solutions/covalent/) or explore other [solutions on Rootstock](/solutions/).